herneri/share-vid/README.md

 3. New users can only be added by the host
 4. User authorization that is secure against SQL injections
 5. Strong hashing and salting of user passwords
+6. Comment posting on videos
-6. Instance management CLI utility (sv-mgmt.py)
+7. Instance management CLI utility (sv-mgmt.py)
-7. Setup shell script (setup.sh)
+8. Setup shell script (setup.sh)
-8. Interactive configuration
+9. Interactive configuration

 ## Configuration